How long, Oh Lord, must I call for help, but you do not listen?

 Life is hard.
-This woeful plea could easily have been written by a Florida high schooler just this week.
-It could have been written by a victim of the Tampa Bay massacre.
-It could have been written by a survivor of Newtown or Charleston.
-Maybe it was penned many years before by a soldier in Iraq; a young victim of apartheid; or someone widowed by the Titanic.
+The woeful poem above could easily have been written by a Pennsylvania school student just this week.
+It could have been written by a Ukrainian protester last month.
+It could have been written by a Boston marathoner last year.
+Maybe it was penned many years ago by a soldier in Iraq; a young victim of apartheid; or someone widowed by the Titanic.

 The poem is actually the opening of the Old Testament’s Book of Habakkuk (1:1-4).
 It was written in the late seventh century BC just before the Babylonian conquest of Jerusalem.
 Habakkuk was unique among the Biblical prophets in that he openly challenged God’s reasons for what He did.
 God answers the questions above by revealing His plan to use the Babylonians to impart justice on the sinful people of Judah.
 When Habakkuk expresses surprise that God would use an empire so evil to mete out his justice, God assures Habakkuk that the Babylonians will ultimately be judged as well.

-Inexplicable horror and sadness are injected into the lives of unsuspecting and ill-prepared people every day.
-Accidents, fires, violence, sudden death, and devastating illness show no favoritism or prejudice.
+Inexplicable horror and sadness injects itself into the lives of too many unsuspecting and ill-prepared people every day.
+Accidents, fires, violence, sudden death and devastating illness show no favoritism or prejudice.
 Broader tragedies can mark us personally as well.
-Where were you when the terrorists’ plane crashed through the second tower; or when pieces of the Challenger sprinkled all over the Atlantic?
+I’ll never forget where I was when the terrorists’ plane crashed through the second tower; or when pieces of the Challenger sprinkled all over the Atlantic.

-If we believe in Jesus and the Trinity, then we know the devil exists and he has his own plan.
+In previous blogs, I’ve used the expression “sometimes the devil wins a round”.
+If we believe in Jesus and the Trinity, then we also know the devil exists and he has his own plan.
 The war between Good and evil is very real.
 But evil doesn’t win by killing innocents or causing destruction.
-Evil only wins when it causes us to doubt or lose trust and faith in our Lord.
-Pulling closer to God foils the devil’s plan.
+Evil wins when it causes us to doubt or lose trust and faith in our Lord.

-Ravi Zacharias, the noted Christian apologist, once spoke of a young mother bringing her child for an immunization.
+Recently, I listened to a presentation by Ravi Zacharias, the noted Christian apologist.
+He spoke of a young mother bringing her child for an immunization.
 “Why mommy?” asks the child.
-“Why will you let the doctor hurt me?”
+“Why will you let that man hurt me?”
 The child is too young to understand the importance of immunizations and how they work; so the mother offers soothing words and a brightly-colored Band-Aid, but she really can’t make it hurt any less.
-Someday, the child will be old enough to understand what was going on and how important it was.
+Someday the child will be old enough to understand what was going on and how important it was.
 He will be happy his mother cared enough about him to let him be hurt.

-Life is good.
-My prayer for all of us is that when tragedy strikes us, we will grow stronger in faith and trust God to make things right.
-I pray we ultimately wind up where Habakkuk winds up at the end of his oration:
+Life really is good.
+My prayer for all of us is that when tragedy strikes, we will grow stronger in faith and trust God to make things right.
+I pray that we ultimately wind up where Habakkuk winds up at the end of his oration: